Kösem Sultan: Reign of Murad IV

 As regent, Kösem effectively ran the empire through her son, Murad, attending and arranging divan (cabinet) sessions from behind a curtain.
 She was in charge of appointing political figures and overseeing the state's administration, which allowed her to establish connections with statesmen, judges, and other court figures.
-She would meet with foreign ambassadors from other countries to discuss international treaties.
+She would meet with ambassadors from other countries to discuss international treaties.
 The leading viziers wrote letters directly to her and, in response, Kösem used her kira to compose letters to the viziers.

 Kösem seemed to have distinct expectations about her role when she first became regent.
 According to the Turkish historian Özlem Kumrular:

 "It is clear from the request made by the grand vizier (Kemankeş Kara Ali Pasha) that during this period Kösem wanted to be with her underage son in the audience hall and listen to any requests made by dignitaries.
 She wanted to accompany the sultan and at the same time hold the power in her own hands.
 The grand vizier stated in a very gentlemanly way that this desire was not in accordance with the law (kanûn): 'My Lord and Ruler, what you are doing is against the law.
 Please don't even articulate it.
 After all, I am your faithful servant and I do not wish to be separated from you.'"

 In 1623, Kemankeş Kara Ali Pasha was appointed grand vizier.
 His worst blunder was permitting the Safavid Shah Abbas to capture Baghdad and Erivan in 1624, and then hiding the news from Kösem and Murad, who was twelve years old at the time.
 Already displeased, Kösem immediately deposed him and had him strangled with the support of the Chief Black Eunuch Mustafa Ağa.
 He was replaced as grand vizier by Çerkes Mehmed Pasha.